DERBY AREA SIGNALLING

 The final variant, the “Type 4” appeared from 1906.
 This time it was the horizontal boarding below operating floor level which underwent the change.
 The Type 4 has “lapped boarding” instead of “weatherboarding”.
 Whereas in weatherboarding the horizontal timbers are simply overlaid over one another, lapped boarding has a tongue and groove appearance with a distinctive wide area between the timbers.

 A further fundamental development at this time was the use of concrete bases.
 MR signal boxes seem to have always been prone to rotting of their lower timbers which is hardly surprising given they were set into the ground.
 Concrete bases were intended to overcome this.
-As a consequence of the need for the site to be prepared prior to the erection of a Type 4 box, the Signal Department were now dependant the Engineer to lay the concrete base prior to work commencing.
+As a consequence of the need for the site to be prepared prior to the erection of a Type 4 box, the Signal Department became — no doubt somewhat grudgingly — dependant on the Engineer's Department to lay the concrete base prior to work commencing.

 Initial examples were Type 4a and 4b with Design A and Design B windows respectively.
 In 1908 a third window variant appeared - Design C without a vertical glazing bar.

 During World War One, labour and materials were scarce and expensive which lead to the Type 4d in 1917.
-This design dispensed with decorative features like the finials on the ends of the roof and, for some reason, reverted to Design A windows.
+This design dispensed with decorative features like the finials on the ends of the roof and (presumably because smaller glass panes were cheaper/easier to replace??) reverted to Design A windows.

 ||1906 – 1917||